Learn-Write-Repeat/Open-contributions/Abhinav_ML_DataVisualization.md

 ![datasets3](extras/img7.png)
 ### Visualizing using Histogram

 A histogram is a way of representing the frequency distribution of a numeric dataset.
-The way it works is it partitions the spread of the numeric data into bins, assigns each datapoint in the dataset to a bin, and then counts the number of datapoints that have been assigned to each bin.
-So the vertical axis is actually the frequency or the number of datapoints in each bin.
+The way it works is it partitions the spread of the numeric data into bins, assigns each datapoint in the dataset to a bin, and then counts the number of datapoints that have been assigned to each bin.So the vertical axis is actually the frequency or the number of datapoints in each bin.

 ![datasets3](extras/img8.png)
 ![datasets3](extras/img9.png)